DIY Macrame Plant Hanger Tutorial - Bathroom Makeover

 Macramé Inspired a Young Jenny Lemons

 I first got into macrame when I was a teenager in the early 2000s.
-I spent my free time feverishly knotting hemp jewelry and accessories back in those days.
+I spent my free time feverishly knotting hemp jewelry, accessories, and macrame plant hangers back in those days.
 This obsession landed me my first job at The Bead Monkey (RIP), a bead shop in Minneapolis.
 Working there was like my version of heaven.
-I was surrounded by colorful beads and creative older women who inspired me to pursue art as a career.
+I was surrounded by colorful beads I could use in my macrame projects and creative older women who inspired me to pursue art as a career.
 I remember bringing in my embarrassing sketchbooks full of angsty drawings to work.
 My coworkers poured over them, sharing tips and words of encouragement.

 It was through this job that my teaching career began.
 My manager believed in me so much that she let me, a teenager with too much eyeliner and technicolored hair, teach a macrame jewelry class to adults!
 I recall standing in front of the small group of students, carefully planning my words to ensure my directions were clear.

-I love macramé because you don't need any special equipment to get started!
-All you need are two hands and some rope.
+I love to make macramé plant hangers because you don't need any special equipment to get started!
+For macrame, all you need are two hands and some rope.

 - Potted plant